-As per the VBA website, The unlimited domestic building licence states that you are “responsible for carrying out, or managing or arranging the carrying out of all components of domestic building work for the construction, renovation, improvement or maintenance of a home (class 1, 2 and 4 buildings, and associated class 10 buildings, as classified in the Building Code of Australia).”
+The VBA website clarifies that when holding the unlimited domestic building licence you are responsible for carrying out or managing the carrying out of all components of domestic building work, including the construction, renovation, improvement or maintenance of a home (class 1, 2 and 4 buildings, and associated class 10 buildings, as classified in the Building Code of Australia).

 1. Domestic Builder

 As a domestic builder, you can complete renovation, construction, maintenance, and improvement projects of a home.
 There are also three classes for domestic builders: